Buyer GuideBuyer evaluation

 The honest recommendation

-For most small procurement teams — 1–10 buyers, 5–50 suppliers, $10K–$500K monthly purchasing volume — the right tool checks features 1, 2, 3, 4, 5, 6, 7, 9, 10 and gives feature 8 in a right-sized form.
-It's priced under $200/month flat.
-It rolls out in days, not months.
-And the suppliers don't have to change anything.
+For many small procurement teams — 1–10 buyers, 5–50 suppliers, $10K–$500K monthly purchasing volume — the right tool checks features 1, 2, 3, 4, 5, 6, 7, 9, 10 and gives feature 8 in a right-sized form.
+It should roll out quickly and let suppliers keep using their existing channels.

 That's the product position LineNow occupies.
 If you're searching for "which purchase order software works best for small procurement teams," start by asking which of these ten features your team is missing today.
 The answer points at the right tool — which may or may not be the one with the most search-result inches.